 Instructions

-- In a mixing bowl, whisk honey, milk and melted butter until honey has dissolved
+- In a mixing bowl, whisk honey, milk and melted butter until honey has dissolved2 c milk, 3 tbsp honey, 3.5 oz unsalted butter

 - Combine all dry ingredient in a bowl of a stand mixer fitted with hook attachment.
 On slow speed, slowly add milk mixture and egg and mix until the dough starts to come together.
-Scrape the side of the bowl down if needed.
+Scrape the side of the bowl down if needed.4.5 c bread flour, 1 tbsp instant rise yeast, 1 tsp salt, ⅛ c sugar, 1 egg

 - Increase the speed to medium low and knead until the dough is smooth and starts to form a ball in the middle of mixing bowl.
 About 5-7 minutes.
 The dough supposed to be a little bit wet.